zalando/zalando.github.io/resources/github-org-proposal.md

     - CDObot can check for signed comiits
     - Zappr can do policy checks - altho it does not seemed used atm

-## Pull Requests
-- All pull requests are made from a fork, not within the repository
+## Branching and pull requests
+- Follow github flow
+- Create an issue or pick and existing issue
+- Create a fork
+- Create a topic branch for the specific feature ex: `website-header`
-- As soon as work start on a change, a pull request is opened (template available)
+- Open a pull request outlining changes
-- A new pull request is marked with the label `pr: work in progress`
-- When work has completed, the `pr: work in progress` is removed and the team is pinged
-- Pull request is marked with appropriate labels for type of work - avoid acronyms
+    - include a what + why description
+    - include a list of tasks to complete this pull request
+    - include expected delivery
     - Pull request is automatically assigned reviewers from CODEOWNERS
+    - Mark Pull request with appropriate labels for type of work - avoid acronyms
+    - add `work in progress` label
+- Make commits
+- Remove `work in progress` label
+- Notify CODEOWNERS of completed pull request via pull request message
+- Participate in code review and discuss changes
+- CODEOWNERS will approve and merge changes
+- Mark issue as closed
+- Delete branch

 -----